30 November 2012

 That community was evident in the warm 'salaam alaikum' between Mikal and fellow members of the Islamic Center of Round Rock, as parents came in to pick up their children from jiu jitsu class, stopping to pray before leaving.
 It was there in the rich conversation at Georgette's Thanksgiving meal, as the jiu jitsu veterans swapped stories of training while tucking into turkey.
 I saw it with Conor at Rilion Gracie Houston, when each person who stepped on the mat shook hands with everybody else who had arrived early, getting in some informal pre-training drilling.

 It was there motivating children in the Enlightened Warriors program, as described to me by Jesse and Susie.
 It could be found in the open-armed welcome I received from instructors with entirely different lineages, spanning Carlson, Royler and the Machados.
 Most of all, it was there in the incredible generosity shown to me by Georgette, Jodi, Triin and Conor, among others.
 I hope to be able to return the favour when (not if, WHEN! ;D) they come visit the UK.

-California is another strong option, as she likes the look of the national parks in that area, and from my perspective, it has cool people like Caleb and Dagney (Update Jun 2013: an option I have now taken, with a full write-up here).
-I'd love to visit Virginia too (Chrissy and Leslie especially), but I'm not sure how best to sell that idea to her: no doubt I'll come up with something (Update 2014: Also now done, here).
+California is another strong option, given the beautiful national parks in that area, and from my perspective, it has cool people like Caleb and Dagney (Update Jun 2013: an option I have now taken, with a full write-up here).
+I'd love to visit Virginia too, Chrissy and Leslie especially (Update 2014: Also now done, here).
 I can wholeheartedly recommend jiu jitsu trips to any other bloggers out there. :D